CLOSED CHURCHES WITHIN THE

 This property, a

-former AMEZ brick structure on a large lot, was purchased for the Italian Mission
+former AMEZ brick structure on a large lot, was purchased for the Italian

-Valley City Evangelization Union.
-The
+Wyoming Valley City Evangelization Union.

 Final disposition: